FERGI: Automatic Scoring of User Preferences for Text-to-Image Generation from Spontaneous Facial Expression Reaction: FERGI Dataset

 \subsubsection{Image Presentation, Annotation, and Ranking}

-In each session, a total of 5 images generated by Stable Diffusion v1.4 \cite{rombach2022high} from the input text prompt are presented and annotated sequentially and ranked afterwards (present image 1 $\rightarrow$ annotate image 1 $\rightarrow$ $\dots$ $\rightarrow$ present image 5 $\rightarrow$ annotate image 5 $\rightarrow$ rank 5 images).
-The image presentation and annotation follows the webcam preview.
-The detailed procedures for the presentation and annotation of each generated image are as follows: \begin{itemize} \item \textbf{Baseline} (5 seconds): The website displays the ``preparing image'' status text at the center of the page along with the input text prompt.
-No specific facial-expression-eliciting event is expected to happen during this period. \item \textbf{Present} (5 seconds): The generated image is presented at the center of the webpage along with the input text prompt.
+In each session, a total of 5 images generated by SD v1.4 \cite{rombach2022high} from the input text prompt are presented and annotated sequentially and ranked afterwards (present image 1 $\rightarrow$ annotate image 1 $\rightarrow$ $\dots$ $\rightarrow$ present image 5 $\rightarrow$ annotate image 5 $\rightarrow$ rank 5 images).
+The image presentation and annotation followed the webcam preview.
+The details are as follows: \begin{itemize} \item \textbf{Baseline} (5 seconds): The website displays the ``preparing image'' status text at the center of the page along with the input text prompt.
+No specific facial-expression-eliciting event is expected during this period. \item \textbf{Present} (5 seconds): The generated image is presented at the center of the webpage along with the input text prompt.
 The participant's facial expression reaction to the generated image is collected within this interval. \item \textbf{Annotate} (no time restriction): The website displays the prompt, the generated image (moved to the right side), and the annotation survey.
 The participant annotates the image manually by filling out the survey during this interval.
-The survey was adapted from the survey designed for ImageReward \cite{xu2023imagereward} and includes the following questions: important elements not reflected in the image (free-response question), overall rating (on a scale of 1 (worst) to 7 (best)), image-text alignment rating (on a scale of 1 to 7), fidelity rating (on a scale of 1 to 7), issues of the image\footnote{For the first 7 out of 33 participants (or 8 out of the total 39 participants), there was a bug (which was fixed afterwards) in checkbox selection for answering the questions regarding ``issues of the image'' that made the recorded answers unreliable, so the data regarding their answers for this question should not be used in analysis. } (multi-choice question), and emotions felt when seeing the image (multi-choice question). \end{itemize} After the annotation of the last image, the participant ranks the 5 generated images from best to worst, and the data of the session is uploaded to the web server.
+The survey was adapted from the survey designed for ImageReward \cite{xu2023imagereward} and includes the following questions: important elements not reflected in the image (free-response question), overall rating (on a scale of 1 (worst) to 7 (best)), image-text alignment rating (on a scale of 1 to 7), fidelity rating (on a scale of 1 to 7), issues of the image\footnote{For the first 7 out of 33 participants (or 8 out of the total 39 participants), there was a bug (later fixed) in checkbox selection for answering the questions regarding ``issues of the image'' that made the recorded answers unreliable, so answers for this question should not be used in analysis. } (multi-answer question), and emotions felt when seeing the image (multi-answer question). \end{itemize} After the annotation of the last image, the participant ranks the 5 generated images from best to worst, and the data of the session is uploaded to the web server ending the session.